momoiorg-repository/pytwb/README.md

 /root/pytwb_wb/src/sample/sample/trees
 ```

+When all codes are completed, input
+\> run \<tree name\>
-When all codes are completed, input “run \<tree name\>” from the pytwb command session and the behavior tree based application will get running under the VSCode debug mode.
+from the pytwb command session and the behavior tree based application will get running under the VSCode debug mode.
 The \<tree name\> is the file name of the XML behavior tree you created under the 'trees' directory, or it without the '.XML'.

 You can set break points to any locations of the Python code you created.